cpe-unr/group-project-pt74-w-jared-g-andrew-m-jason/README.md

 ## Problems Encountered
 * Issues with reading and storing metadata, thus issues with exporting the CSV file
-* - Binary files cannot be seen like text files, making understanding them difficult
+* Binary files cannot be seen like text files, making understanding them difficult
-* - Metadata format was an unknown and existing documentation for it was hard to understand
+* Metadata format was an unknown and existing documentation for it was hard to understand
-* - Metadada could not easilty be read in with a struct, causing bulky code
+* Metadata could not easilty be read in with a struct, causing bulky code
-* - Metadata was not easy to write, causing bulky code
+* Metadata was not easy to write, causing bulky code
 * Difficulty getting Doxygen to install
 * Difficulty getting Doxygen to generate inheritance and collaboration charts
 * Difficulty adapting pre-existing processors to work for 16-bit audio